fabricecordelieres/IJ-Plugin_KymoToolBox/README.md

 # Chapter 1: How to install the plugin?

 First, close ImageJ in case the software is already running.
-Copy and paste the KymoToolBox.jar file into the ImageJ/Plugins folder.
+Copy and paste the KymoToolBox.jar file you(ve downloaded from the [release section](https://github.com/fabricecordelieres/IJ_KymoToolBox/releases) into the ImageJ/Plugins folder.
 Restart ImageJ.
 A KymoToolBox entry should appear under the ImageJ’s plugins menu.
 It contains 4 entries:

 - Improve Kymo;
 - Draw Kymo;